SuperOfficeDocs/superoffice-docs/docs/en/email/inbox/learn/setup.md

 * User name: your full email address
 * Password: your email account password
-* SSL: depends on your email's providers settings (see settings for Outlook and Gmail)
+* SSL: depends on your email provider's settings (see settings for Outlook and Gmail)

 ![Advanced settings - go to Inbox to manually add correct email server information -screenshot][img4]